gotchoices/MyCHIPs/doc/learn-general.md

 This is where the MyCHIPs lift algorithm shines.
 It allows us to:

-- Establish relationships with just a few other entities we trust;
+- Establish relationships with just a few other entities we already trust;
 - Secure those relationships with binding contracts;
 - Pass value through the network to entities with whom we do not share a direct connection of trust.

 ### Maintaining Discipline
-As one works on this project, it can be difficult to maintain these principles and concepts firmly in mind, as necessary to achieve full decentralization.
+As one works on this project, it can be difficult to maintain these principles and concepts firmly in mind, as necessary to achieve a fully distributed system.

 For example, DNS itself has become a centralized system.
-It started out quite distributed.
+It started out quite decentralized.
 But as security became more important, it quickly became necessary to prevent people from spoofing a domain name.
 So SSL and site certificates were introduced to make sure the website we connect to is really the one we intended.
 This works pretty well as long as you trust the issuer of